Jagadeeswaran27/Tic-Tac-Toe/README.md

-here in this project i have created tict-tac-toe logic and the css has been inspired from udemy course
+here in this project i have created tict-tac-toe logic and the css has been inspired from udemy course and it is non responsive page